grafana/grafana/docs/sources/http_api/access_control.md

 +++
-title = "Access control HTTP API " description = "Access Control API" keywords = ["grafana", "http", "documentation", "api", "fine-grained-access-control", "acl", "enterprise"] aliases = ["/docs/grafana/latest/http_api/accesscontrol/"]
+title = "Fine-grained access control HTTP API " description = "Fine-grained access control API" keywords = ["grafana", "http", "documentation", "api", "fine-grained-access-control", "acl", "enterprise"] aliases = ["/docs/grafana/latest/http_api/accesscontrol/"]
 +++

-# Fine-Grained Access Control API
+# Fine-grained access control API

-> Fine-Grained Access Control API is only available in Grafana Enterprise.
+> Fine-grained access control API is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "../enterprise" >}}).

-> Fine-Grained Access Control is available behind the `accesscontrol` feature flag in Grafana Enterprise 8.0+.
+The API can be used to create, update, get and list roles, and create or remove built-in role assignments.

-The API can be used to create, update, get and list roles, and add or revoke role assignments for built-in roles.
-By default, the API assumes that the requests are done for the organization that users is signed in.
-Refer to [Access Control Roles]({{< relref "../enterprise/access-control/concepts" >}}) to learn more about how you can use access control.
+To use the API, you would need to [enable fine-grained access control]({{< relref "../enterprise/access-control/_index.md#enable-fine-grained-access-control" >}}).

 ## Create and manage custom roles